Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 Use of this site signifies your understanding of and agreement to the Terms of Service.

-Flat tracks are the most numerous tracks and also host the most races, ranging from claiming to G1.
-Any horse who is not a steeplechaser will race at these tracks.
+Flat tracks are the most numerous tracks and also host the most races, ranging from allowance to G1.
+Thoroughbreds and Stock race at these.
+Any horse of these breeds who is not a steeplechaser (thoroughbreds) or transitioned to contesting (stock) will race at these tracks.
 These are also the tracks you'll choose from when selecting your primary home track as well as additional training assistants.

-Steeplechase tracks host only steeplechase races.
+Steeplechase tracks host only Steeplechase races for Thoroughbreds.
 You will not be able to set a horse's home track to any of these tracks unless they've been transitioned to steeplechase.
 This means that, most likely, you won't need to worry about these tracks until you're more established in the game.

-Harness Tracks host only Harness races.
-The only horses that will be eligible to be assigned to these tracks must be of the standardbred breed.
-There is 3 tracks in each region (Americas and Europe).
+Harness tracks host only Harness races.
+The only horses that will be eligible to be assigned to these tracks must be Standardbreds.
+There are 3 tracks in each region (Americas and Europe).

 Series tracks host all of the series races on Flying for Home.
 These are special G1 races where the best of the best compete for various championships.
 No horses can have these set as home tracks, ensuring there is no 'home track advantage' in series races.

 The Pacific Region only has one track which is a Series Track and therefore holds only series races and no other types of races.

 When completing the tutorial, you will select your home track and have assigned all of your horses to it.
 Over time, through training and racing at the track, they'll build up familiarity with that track.
 The higher their familiarity, the better 'home track advantage' they'll have when racing at that track.